 Numerical multiscale modelling and monitoring of landslide hazard in Georgia

-Abstract ID: 3.8195 | Accepted as Talk | Talk | TBA | TBA
+Abstract ID: 3.8195 | Not reviewed | Requested as: Talk | TBA | TBA

 Aida Mehrpajouh (1)

-Jens Engel (2)
+Jens, Engel (2)

 (2) HTW dresden, Friedrich-List-Platz 1 01069 Dresden Germany